 If you do buy a meat slicer and use it regularly, it will easily pay for itself in a few months.

 Be safe – Get a Metal Chain Glove

 We first saw these being worn by a worker at Chipotle – they are marvelous and clean up really easily.
-Check out these Epica Cut Resistant Gloves they aren’t very expensive and can really protect your hands when using a home meat slicer.
+Check out these Epica Cut Resistant Gloves they aren’t very expensive and can really protect your hands when using a knife or a home meat slicer.

 Where to Buy A Meat Slicer